djmattyg007/Handlebars/README.md

      - Comments like `{{!-- Something --}}` and `{{!
 Something }}` supported
      - Trims like `{{~#each}}` and `{{~foo~}}` supported
      - Mustache backwards compatibility `{{#foo}}{{this}}{{/foo}}`
-     - Event handlers for unknown helpers and unknown partials
  - Default Helpers matching handlebars.js
      - if
      - each - and `{{#each foo as |value, key|}}`